elastic/elastic-agent/testing/fleetservertest/README.md

 creating the server.
 Also, the requests are executed sequentially, making safe for the handlers implementations to access and eventually change the Handlers properties.

+Right now there is no authentication, which means any enrollment token will work by default.
+There is some work done for authentication on [auth.go](auth.go).

 ## tl;dr

 - See [`fleetservertest_test.go`](fleetserver_test.go) for examples.